MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/errorinfo/errorinfo-pageno-method.md

 ## Remark

-You use the `PageNo` property when also using a show-t action with the `AddNavigationAction` property.
+You use the `PageNo` property when also using a show-it action with the `AddNavigationAction` property.
 The `PageNo` then specifies where the action takes the user when activated.

 ## Example (set the PageNo property)